Self-hosted deployment

 Out of memory

-Milvus is the most memory-hungry component.
+Milvus uses the most memory of any component.
 For memory-constrained environments:

-1. Use make infra-core instead of make infra (skips Milvus, NebulaGraph, observability)
+1. Use make infra-core instead of make infra — this skips Milvus, NebulaGraph, and the observability stack.

-3. Consider using Zilliz Cloud (managed Milvus) instead of self-hosted Milvus
+3. Consider using Zilliz Cloud (managed Milvus) to offload vector storage.

 Port conflicts